 Avian Influenza (Bird Flu) Prevention Zone Declared in Response to Spread of H5N8 in Europe

 Update - 10th February 2017 - The Scottish Government issued a press release on 9th February notifying bird keepers that the Avian Influenza (AI) Prevention Zone will remain in force until at least the end of April 2017.
 However, from 28 February the requirements of the zone will change, meaning that keepers may let their birds out provided that they have enhanced biosecurity measures in place.
+Read guidance about the changes from 1st March 2017.

 An AI Prevention Zone was first declared from 6 December 2016, and was renewed on 4 January 2017 to last until 28 February.
 The current zone, which continues to have effect, requires all poultry and captive bird keepers to apply heightened biosecurity including keeping their birds indoors if possible, or otherwise separated from wild birds.